What are the most important things to know about Stribild?

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
-Stribild should not be used during pregnancy because there may not be enough of the drug in the body during pregnancy.
 Talk to your health care provider about the risks and benefits of taking Stribild during pregnancy.
 For more information on the use of Stribild during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John's wort) you are taking or plan to take.
 Stribild may affect the way other medicines or products work, and other medicines or products may affect how Stribild works.
 Taking Stribild together with certain medicines or products may cause serious, life-threatening side effects.

 How should I take Stribild?